 Pudacuo National Park

 Pudacuo National Park, the real Shangri-La in Shangri-La, is notable as the first national park in China.
 It consists of three main parts: Shudu Lake, Bita Lake and Militang Grassland with minority villages, lush forests, emerald lakes and gorgeous pasture views.

 Dukezong Old Town is the largest and best-preserved town kept Tibetan-style dwellings with a 1300-year-old history.
 Visitors could see authentic Tibetan dwellings, majestic prayer halls and pagodas, prayer flags and Buddhist sutras.
 Enjoy folk dance with local Tibetans in Sifang Square of the old Town.

-Other Attractions: Pudacuo National Park, Bita Lake, Dukezong Old Town, Meili Snow Mountain, etc.
+Bita Lake, Meili Snow Mountain, Yubeng Village, etc.

 Hani group is now the second largest minority in Yunnan, which has over 1.63 million people.
 Settled mainly in the southern Yunnan, Yuanyang people live actively and show the world their unique ethnic features.

 Hani people are artistic masters.
 The world famous Hani Yuanyang Rice Terraces created and developed by generations of Hani people is the best masterpiece they left for people.
 No matter from the every string of the rice terrace, or from the every type of color of the level, you could see their big circumspection and the deep desire of natural beauty.
 And through their untiring pairs of hands, the Honghe Hani Rice Terraces has become the UNESCO World Natural Heritage Site and also the world 3rd best rice terraces.
 For visitors, the rice terraces at Duoyishu, Laohuzui, Jingkou, Bada, etc. are the best places to get the proofs of the agricultural artistic talent of Hani group.